 8.)
 A Medical Marijuana System Does Not Exist in Madrid

 There is no medical marijuana system in Madrid.
 In fact, no doctor in Spain can recommend or prescribe cannabis, and there is no structure to fill a prescription even if they could.
 Fortunately, the private cannabis association system ensures there is no need for a separate medical system.

 This means that it doesn’t matter why you use cannabis; whether you are a medical or recreational user, you can safely join a cannabis club in Madrid.
 So there isn’t a need to carry your certifications with you from other countries considering that there is no distinction between medical and recreational use in Spain.
 In fact, many who work in the industry here will argue that all cannabis use is therapeutic.

 The key thing that you need to remember is that the Spanish Constitution only protects people regarding personal use of marijuana when they are in a private setting.
 This means that you can’t light up in public, as tempting as that may be.
 If you are caught smoking a joint in the street, you may get a fine, you may be searched, and it might not be a pleasant experience.

 Respect the laws of the city as much as possible, and don’t smoke when anyone else is around that might not want to be exposed to it.
 Smoking on your balcony is okay as long as no neighbors complain, and smoking in your apartment, home, or in a private club is constitutionally-protected.

-Cannabis clubs in Madrid serve a need that has been a long time in the making.
-This system eliminates the need for people to rely on the black market and it ensures that consumers can acquire the cannabis – therapeutic or recreational – that they need without exposing themselves to potentially dangerous product and people.
-If you’re considering joining a cannabis club in Madrid and you need some guidance, please send me an email at email@example.com.
+Cannabis clubs in Madrid serve a critical public demand that has been a long time in the making.
+This system eliminates the need for people to rely on the black market, and it ensures that consumers can acquire the cannabis – therapeutic or recreational – that they need without exposing themselves to potentially dangerous products and people.
+If you’re considering joining a cannabis club in Madrid and you need some guidance, please send me an email at firstname.lastname@example.org.